evmos/evmos/docs/validators/testnet.md

 ### Add Persistent Peers

-We can set the [`persistent_peers`](https://docs.tendermint.com/master/tendermint-core/using-tendermint.html#persistent-peer) field in `~/.evmosd/config/config.toml` to specify peers that your node will maintain persistent connections with.
+We can set the [`persistent_peers`](https://docs.tendermint.com/master/tendermint-core/using-tendermint.html#persistent-peer) field in `~/.evoblockd/config/config.toml` to specify peers that your node will maintain persistent connections with.
 You can retrieve them from the list of available peers on the [`testnets`](https://github.com/tharsis/testnets) repo.

-A list of available persistent peers is also available in the `#find-peers` channel in the [Evmos Discord](https://discord.gg/evmos).
+A list of available persistent peers is also available in the `#find-peers` channel in the [Evoblock Discord](https://discord.gg/evoblock).
 You can get a random 10 entries from the `peers.txt` file in the `PEERS` variable by running the following command:

 ```bash
 PEERS=`curl -sL https://raw.githubusercontent.com/tharsis/testnets/main/evmos_9000-4/peers.txt | sort -R | head -n 10 | awk '{print $1}' | paste -s -d, -`